PraisesPJMT/PraisesPJMT/README.md

   </p>
 <p>

-- 🌱 I am a Full Stack Developer
+-   🌱 I am a Full-stack Developer with a major as Front-end Developer
 -   🌟 I am looking for new opportunities
-- 📫 How to reach me <a href="mailto:praisesmusa@gmail.com" target="_blank" rel="noreferrer">**praisesmusa@gmail.com**</a>
+-   📫 How to reach me <a href="mailto:dev.praises@gmail.com" target="_blank" rel="noreferrer">**dev.praises@gmail.com**</a>
 -   📚 Checkout my portfolio here: <a href="https://praises-tula.netlify.app/" target="_blank" rel="noreferrer">**Praises Tula**</a>
-- 🌟 Main languages: Typescript, JavaScript, Ruby, and C
+-   🌟 Main languages: ReactJS, NextJS, Typescript, JavaScript, Ruby, and C
 -   🚩 Interested in solving challenging problems using software programs
 -   💖 In a complicated relationship with DevOps
-- ⚡ Fun fact :- I have 1+ years of remote work experience with devs from all over the world
+-   ⚡ Fun fact :- I have 3+ years of remote work experience with devs from all over the world
 -   🎵 Love soft music and :soccer: Liverpool FC

 <br>
 </p>